 The realization came when I stumbled across this tip for “finding your passion” - “Look at your book collection, magazines, DVDs, CDs and credit card statements.
 Notice any themes?”
 [Source]

 And what to my wondering eyes should appear?
 So much of my novel-reading, current and past, fiction and non-fiction has been set in Italy!!
 The Italian theme was indisputable (and almost spooky) when I added favourite music and movies to this mental inventory.
 And then there’s the cookies.
 If you’ve visited here often enough you know of my obsession with Italian cookies.
 That means I also have Italian cookbooks – and other favourite foods and cooking specialties that are Italian.
-For good measure, there have also been a couple of trips to Italy.
+For good measure, there have also been trips to Italy.

 As an aside, the “find your passion” quote comes from an Oprah site.
 I never watched the Oprah Show – it was daytime TV and I worked full time and was not enough of a fan to PVR it.
 I knew she gave away gifts, her book selections could rocket you to bestseller, and her guests sometimes jumped on the sofa.